Paddle Billing

 Check the Set an expiration date for the discount box, then enter a date and time.

-Paddle lets you sell globally in over 200 countries, so dates and times are UTC.
+Paddle supports over 200 countries and territories, so dates and times are UTC.
 You can search online to convert your local time to UTC.

 Limit discounts to certain products